 Silk Institute |

 The Bangalore Metro Green Line connects Nagasandra in the north-west to Anjanapura in the south-west.
-It covers a distance of 30 kms and has 30 stations.
-Like the Purple Line, this is also mostly elevated on both, the north and south sides and has a four-km underground section in the middle.
+It covers a distance of 30 km and has 30 stations.
+Like the Purple Line, this is also mostly elevated on both the north and south sides and has a four-km underground section in the middle.
 The line has 26 elevated metro stations and three underground stations.
-Bangalore Metro Green Line passes through industrial areas such as Peenya, Yeshwanthpur in the north and connects it with the residential areas such as Basavanagudi, Jayanagar, Banashankari, etc. The Green Line is also being expanded till Madavara in the north-west and Silk Institute in the south.
+Bangalore Metro Green Line passes through industrial areas such as Peenya, Yeshwanthpur in the north and connects them with the residential areas such as Basavanagudi, Jayanagar, Banashankari, etc. The Green Line is also being expanded to Madavara in the north-west and Silk Institute in the south.
 With this, the length of the line will increase to 33.5 km.
 The Green Line was opened in March 2014.

 The 3-km section was earlier scheduled for opening in 2017.
 However, the project was delayed due to land acquisition issues and other challenges.
 Once operational, this metro line will provide connectivity between the eastern and western parts of the city.
 The Green Line will be the first line in the city to connect with the Bangalore International Exhibition Centre (BIEC).